 Shared Education case study.
 Antrim Grammar is part of a three-school shared education partnership with St Benedict’s College, Randalstown and Parkhall Integrated College in Antrim.

 The three schools are also involved in ‘Moving Forward Together’, an education, community and peace building partnership comprised of 19 nursery, primary, special and post-primary schools in the Antrim and Randalstown areas.
-Though ‘Moving Forward Together’ many joint activities take place including staff training, numeracy, literacy and SEN work.
-Staff from across each of the schools can share good practice and support pupils from across all sectors and communities.
+Though ‘Moving Forward Together’ many joint activities took place including staff training, numeracy, literacy and SEN work.
+Staff from across each of the schools were able to share good practice and support pupils from across all sectors and communities.

-Newry Mourne and Down Ethnic Minority Support Centre rolls out programme of support through information and awareness sessions across the District to ensure that all migrant families should feel safe and respected and their life choices will not be influenced by uncertainty of their future status.
+Newry Mourne and Down Ethnic Minority Support Centre rolled out a programme of support through information and awareness sessions across the District to ensure that all migrant families feel safe and respected and their life choices will not be influenced by the uncertainty of their future status.